-We assessed model fits to the data as per previous work (29), using the Kolmogorov-Smirnov (KS) statistic to quantify the distance between model and empirical network distributions of node degree, node clustering, node betweenness, and edge length distributions, with the largest such distance being taken as the final index of model fit $(\max(KS))$ i.e., the performance of a given model was assessed according to the property that it captured least accurately; Fig. 1D).
-To identify the best-fitting parameters for each model, we employed an optimization procedure that sampled 10,000 different parameter combinations, preferentially sampling from areas in the parameter landscape that produced the best fits (Fig. 1E; see Methods).
-Past models have evaluated model fitness based on within-sample performance, making it difficult to compare models with different complexity.
-Thus, to ensure that our results were not driven by overfitting, and that models with different numbers of free parameters could be compared fairly, we used a leave-one-out crossvalidation procedure (note many different cross-validation schemes could be used, but we used leave-one-out as to limit computational burden associated with exhaustive parameter sweeps and model fitting).
-As depicted in Fig. 1F, this procedure comprised three steps: (1) for each individual's data, we fitted models using the optimum parameter values obtained for the other 99 individuals from the initial sweep of 10,000 parameter combinations (with optimal parameters defined using max(KS)), and repeated this process 20 times to account for stochastic fluctuations in the models, yielding 99×20 model networks for each person; (2) we then took the average across the 20 runs, resulting in 99 mean fit estimates; (3) the average fit over these 99 models in the held-out individual was recorded; (4) Steps 1-3 were repeated so that each individual in the sample was held out once, resulting in a cross-validated fit-statistic, F{CV} , for each participant, with smaller values indicating a better fit.
+We assessed model fits to the data as per previous work (25), using the Kolmogorov-Smirnov (KS) statistic to quantify the distance between model and empirical network distributions of node degree, node clustering, node betweenness, and edge length distributions, with the largest such distance being taken as the final index of model fit [max(KS)], such that the performance of a given model was assessed according to the property that it captured least accurately (Fig. 1D).
+To identify the best-fitting parameters for each model, we used an optimization procedure that sampled 10,000 different parameter combinations, preferentially sampling from areas in the parameter landscape that produced the best fits (Fig. 1E; see Methods).

+Past models have evaluated model fitness on the basis of withinsample performance, making it difficult to compare models with different complexity.
+To ensure that our results were not driven by overfitting and that models with different numbers of free parameters could be compared fairly, we used a leave-one-out cross-validation procedure.
+As depicted in Fig. 1F, this procedure comprised three steps: (a) For each individual's data, we fitted models using the optimum parameter values obtained for the other 99 individuals from the initial sweep of 10,000 parameter combinations [with optimal parameters defined using max(KS)] and repeated this process 20 times to account for stochastic fluctuations in the models, yielding $99 \times 20$ model networks for each person; (b) we then took the average across the 20 runs, resulting in 99 mean fit estimates; (c) the average fit over these 99 models in the held-out individual was recorded; (d) steps (a) to (c) were repeated so that each individual in the sample was held out once, resulting in a cross-validated fit statistic, $F{CV}$ , for each participant, with smaller values indicating a better fit.

 The generative model forms connections probabilistically and one at a time according to a specific set of wiring rules.
-Under the traditional formulation of the cost-topology model proposed by previous studies (28, 29), the wiring rule can be written as where θ{ij} is connectivity score that is used to subsequently derive a probability of a connection forming between nodes i and j at a given time step (see Methods), D{ij} is the distance between those nodes, η is a parameter controlling the scale of the distance decay, T{ij} is some topological relationship between nodes between nodes i and j, and γ is a parameter controlling the scaling of the topological term.
-We note that prior work has often formulated the wiring cost term using a power-law, rather than exponential, distance-dependence but we use the exponential form here due to the abundant empirical evidence for such a dependence (19, 20), to allow a direct comparison to the widely studied EDR (19, 20), and because the scale-invariance of the power-law function means that any such models will preserve relative wiring costs under global changes in brain size, and will therefore be insensitive to the developmental changes in brain geometry introduced in our growth class of models.
-We followed the approach of Betzel and colleagues (29) and considered 12 different topological terms for T{ij} that capture various aspects of degree, clustering, and connection homophily, the formal definitions of which are provided in Table 1.
+Under the traditional formulation of the cost-topology model proposed by previous studies (24, 25), the wiring rule can be written as where $\theta{ij}$ is the connectivity score that is used to subsequently derive a probability of a connection forming between nodes i and jat a given time step (see Methods), $D{ii}$ is the distance between those nodes, $\eta$ is a parameter controlling the scale of the distance decay, $T{ij}$ is some topological relationship between nodes i and j, and $\gamma$ is a parameter controlling the scaling of the topological term.
+Prior work has often formulated the wiring cost term using a power-law, rather than exponential, distance dependence, but we use the exponential form here because of the abundant empirical evidence for such a dependence (17, 18), to allow a direct comparison to the widely studied EDR (17, 18), and because the scale invariance of the power-law function means that any such models will preserve relative wiring costs under global changes in brain size and will therefore be insensitive to the developmental changes in brain geometry introduced in our growth class of models.
+We follow the approach of Betzel and colleagues (25) and consider 12 different topological terms for $T{ii}$ that capture various aspects of degree, clustering, and connection homophily, the formal definitions of which are provided in Table 1.